mapbox/node-pre-gyp/README.md

 3. `node-pre-gyp` will fetch the binary `.node` module and unpack in the right place
 4. Assuming that all worked, you are done

-If a a binary was not available for a given platform and `--fallback-to-build` was used then `node-gyp rebuild` will be called to try to source compile the module.
+If a binary was not available for a given platform and `--fallback-to-build` was used then `node-gyp rebuild` will be called to try to source compile the module.

+#### 9) One more option

+It maybe be that you want to work with two s3 buckets, one for staging and one for production; this arrangement makes it less likely to accidentally overwrite a production binary and allows the production environment to have more restrictive permissions than staging.

+The binary.host property can be set at execution time.
+In order to do so all of the following conditions must be true.
+ - binary is a property in package.json
+ - binary.host is falsey or not present
+ - binary.staging_host is not empty
+ - binary.production_host is not empty

+If any of the previous checks fail then the publish operation will fail because the `binary.host` is missing.

+If the command being executed is "publish" the the default is set to `binary.staging_host`.
+In all other cases the default is `binary.production_host`.

+The command-line options `--s3_host staging` or `--s3_host production` override the default.
+If `s3_host` is not `staging` or `production` an exception is thrown.

+This allows installing from staging for testing by specifying `--s3_host staging`.
+And it requires specifying `--s3_option production` in order to publish to production making accidental publishing less likely.

 ## N-API Considerations